Green Tea

 History of Green Tea Use

 Green tea, derived from the Camellia sinensis plant, is a cornerstone of Longevity Synergy, a dietary supplement crafted for natural wellness.
 With a storied history in Asian tea culture, green tea offers science-backed benefits for antioxidant activity, cognitive health, and metabolism.
-These statements have not been evaluated by the Food and Drug Administration.
-Longevity Synergy is not intended to diagnose, treat, cure, or prevent any disease.

 • Origins of Green Tea: Green tea originated in China around 2737 BC, with legend crediting Emperor Shen Nong for its discovery when Camellia sinensis leaves fell into boiling water.